 When transferring data, especially in the context of Extract, Transform, and Load (ETL), the choice of protocol matters.
 Both SFTP and FTP provide solutions, but their intrinsic differences could greatly influence the outcome in terms of security and functionality.
 Here's everything you need to know about SFTP vs. FTP for ETL.

 Here are the 5 key differences between SFTP vs. FTP:

-- FTP is the traditional way to transfer files between computers.
-It moves data between an FTP client and a web server.
-SFTP does the same thing but uses a secure channel for data transfer.
+- FTP, being traditional, moves data between an FTP client and a web server.
+SFTP, on the other hand, uses a secure channel for this transfer.

-- FTP transfers files on a Transmission Control Protocol/Internet Protocol (TCP/IP) network while SFTP transfers files via the SSH File Transfer Protocol (SSH or Secure Shell).
+- While FTP relies on the Transmission Control Protocol/Internet Protocol (TCP/IP) network, SFTP utilizes the SSH File Transfer Protocol.

-- FTP uses two channels to transfer files.
-SFTP uses a single channel.
+- Unlike FTP, which uses two channels for file transfer, SFTP operates on a single channel.

 Table of Contents

 - What is FTP?